act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 ## Assumptions

-- This test assumes that the `headers` attribute is only used to identify table headers.
+- This rule assumes that the `headers` attribute is only used to identify table headers.
 If other information is included in the `headers` attribute, the rule may fail on issues that are not accessibility concerns.
-For example, if `headers` is used to include information for script, this rule may not be accurate.
+For example, if `headers` is used to include information for scripts, this rule may not be accurate.
-- This test assumes that the `headers` attribute is required to express the relationship between data and header cells in the `table`.
+- This rule assumes that the `headers` attribute is required to express the relationship between data and header cells in the `table`.
 If the browser [computes an adequate fallback header](https://html.spec.whatwg.org/multipage/tables.html#header-and-data-cell-semantics), this rule may produce incorrect results.

 ## Accessibility Support